• Skip to primary navigation

 Can I make this dish with chicken breast?

-I don't recommend using chicken breast but you can use them if you prefer so.
+I don't recommend using chicken breast for this delicious Palestine’s national dish but you can use them.
 Bear in mind that the chicken breast won't be as juicy as the legs.

 Related Recipes

-For more delicious and authentic Middle Eastern recipes why not try:
+For more delicious and authentic recipes from the Middle East why not try:

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.